heathcliff26/containers/apps/cloudflare-dyndns/README.md

 Usage of cloudflare-dyndns:
   -config string
-        Path to config file, can be empty when running in mode server -mode string
+        Path to config file, can be empty when running in mode server -env
+        Used together with -config, when set will expand enviroment variables in config -mode string
         Set what mode to run, options are "server", "client" and "relay" (default "server")
 ```